Volunteering

 Volunteering Opportunities

-This volunteer role involves assisting the Property Manager with routine maintenance tasks as well as larger-scale projects to care for and conserve The Bishop’s Palace and Gardens.
-If you are interested please contact Siobhan Goodwin [email protected] to discuss further or complete the application form below.
+This volunteer role involves being a welcoming face to visitors who have crossed our medieval drawbridge.
+If you are interested please contact Gemma Palmer on 01749 988111 (ext 204), or email [email protected] to discuss further or complete the application form below.
 You can also pick up an application form from our Ticket Office.
+The deadline for applications is Friday, 19th June 2026.

 Volunteer Trip to Doulting Quarry